The value of working with an OCIO provider that can do it all

 - The final result happens to be a firm where the complete solution set—the complete job description of a CIO—is handled holistically, in-house, by one firm.

-This holistic approach sounds great if total outsourcing is needed.
+This holistic approach sounds great if total CIO outsourcing is needed.
 But what if an institutional investor only needs risk management?
 Or only transition management?
 Or seven out of 10 services?
-What if they still want to keep significant functions in–house?
+What if they still want to keep significant functions in-house?
 Are holistic OCIO providers still better at partial assignments?
 I believe the answer is hell yes.

 When I was a CIO, I heard all the pitches.
 I heard providers tell me why it was actually in my best interest that they didn't build a 360-degree set of capabilities in-house.
 I get that argument, but isn't there always a flip side?
 If a single provider has the experience of performing all the necessary functions, they have to understand the connections between the functions.

-Here’s one example: the crucial importance of coordination between a transition manager and an overlay provider.
+Here's one example: the crucial importance of coordination between a transition manager and an overlay provider.
 Managing market exposure when changing managers, or even more importantly when shifting or rebalancing your asset allocation, is critical to avoiding costly slippage from unmanaged risks.
 How costly?
-It’s very possible that a year’s worth of hard–earned alpha can be lost in just a few hours of exposure mismanagement by uncoordinated transition and overlay activities.
+It's very possible that a year's worth of hard-earned alpha can be lost in just a few hours of exposure mismanagement using uncoordinated transition and overlay activities.

-I’d argue being competent in both transition management and overlay services makes you a better partner than a player who only does one or the other.
-The same holds for synergies between strategic consulting and implementation practices.
+I'd argue being competent in both transition management and overlay services makes you a better partner than a player who only does one or the other.
+The same holds for synergies between strategic investment consulting and implementation practices.
 Because we implement, we can offer more practical consulting advice.
-Because we see our clients’ real–world problems firsthand as consultants, we can develop practical solutions to client challenges as they emerge.
+Because we see our clients' real-world problems firsthand as consultants, we can develop practical solutions to address client challenges as they emerge.

-Let’s say, as CIO, I don’t need a complete outsource.
-Instead, I’m just trying to slot in an alts solution.
-Imagine hearing from a standalone alternative investment provider that they truly understand how alts fits into a total portfolio, even when I know their firm has never actually managed a total portfolio.
+Let's say, as CIO, I don't need to completely outsource.
+Instead, I'm just trying to slot in an alternatives solution.
+Imagine hearing from a standalone alternative investment provider that they truly understand how alts fits into a total portfolio, even when you know their firm has never actually managed a total portfolio.
 How can they possibly understand the nuances of all the different aspects of exposure?
 How can they recognize the gaps and overlaps their alts recommendation might create?
 On the flipside, how can a generalist asset manager give recommendations on alternatives if they are not also alts experts?
 How do they understand the ramifications of their recommendations?
 In my experience, the same was true with standalone risk management, standalone overlay services, or standalone trustee services.
-I’m not arguing that specialists don’t have a role, I’m just saying that a specialist that is part of a firm with a broad set of capabilities is more likely to add value beyond their mandate.
+I'm not arguing that specialists don't have a role, I'm just saying that a specialist that is part of a firm with a broad set of capabilities is more likely to add value beyond their mandate.
 How?
 By helping a CIO manage how that mandate integrates with the balance of the investment program.

 The power of proximity

-So it doesn’t matter if an institutional investor needs full, holistic outsourcing or just a partial set of services.
-In both cases, I believe the best choice is a best–in–class OCIO operation that performs all of the necessary functions.
-Many may claim they have a good reason why they can’t do everything—why, as they will tell you, they choose not to.
-But we believe the real reason is because they simply haven’t invested in a full capability set.
-Their DNA consists of the services they’ve built in–house.
+So it doesn't matter if an institutional investor needs full, holistic outsourcing or just a partial set of services.
+In both cases, I believe the best choice is a best-in-class OCIO operation that performs all of the necessary functions.
+Many may claim they have a good reason why they shouldn't do everything—why, as they will tell you, they choose not to.
+But we believe the real reason is because they simply haven't invested in a full capability set.
+Their DNA consists of the services they've built in-house.
 The other services—the ones they push back onto institutional investors or outsource to third parties—those skills are outside of their genetic makeup.